sigetg/testProgressions/README.md

 # testProgressions
-A program to calculate the P-Norm (P is any integer power) and euclidean norm of a set of numbers.
+A program to calculate a number of different mathamatical progressions with given inputs within testProgressions.java